An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Introduction

 {Numerous applications require an understanding of how $D(\theta,\alpha)$ varies over the full range $(\theta,\alpha)\in\T$.
 For example, in atmospheric physics, when modelling scattering of the sun's radiation by ice crystals in cirrus clouds, to simplify calculations it is common to consider the \emph{orientation average}, where the far-field behaviour is averaged over $\alpha\in\bbS$.
 Details of the averaging technique and applications can be found in \cite{MiHoTr:00}.
 Another derived quantity of interest is the \emph{monostatic cross section} $4\pi|D(\alpha,\alpha)|^2$ (sometimes referred to as \emph{backscatter}), where the observer and the source are in the same direction.
-This occurs frequently in underwater acoustics and sonar modelling, where it is common for both the signal transmitter and receiver to be positioned on the underside of a boat.
-A review of relevant applications is given in \cite{GaWe:90}.}
+This appears frequently in underwater acoustics and sonar modelling, where it is common for both the signal transmitter and receiver to be positioned on the underside of a boat.
+A review of relevant applications is given in \cite{GaWe:90}.} This paper considers $\Omega\subset\R^2$, which can provide an approximation for three-dimensional scattering problems on cylindrical obstacles \cite[\S3.4]{CoKr:13}.
+The potential extension to general three-dimensional obstacles is discussed in \S\ref{sec:future}.

-There are many numerical algorithms for solving \eqref{Helm}--\eqref{HelmSRC} for fixed $\alpha$, thence obtaining an approximation $D_N(\cdot,\alpha)$ to $D(\cdot,\alpha)$.
+There are many numerical algorithms for solving \eqref{Helm}--\eqref{HelmSRC} for fixed $\alpha$, thereby producing an approximation $D_N(\cdot,\alpha)$ to $D(\cdot,\alpha)$.
 However, obtaining an approximation for a different incident angle $\alpha'\neq\alpha$ requires the prescription of new boundary data, and hence repetition of some or all of the numerical algorithm; this typically requires a much larger computational cost than varying $\theta$.
-This paper is about efficient numerical approximation of $D(\theta,\alpha)$, over the whole range $(\theta,\alpha)\in\T$.
+This paper is about efficient numerical approximation of $D(\theta,\alpha)$ over the whole range $(\theta,\alpha)\in\T$.

 A popular approach for approximating $D(\theta,\alpha)$ for $(\theta,\alpha)\in\T$ is the \emph{T-matrix} method (see, e.g., \cite{Ma:06}).
 Once the $T$-matrix has been constructed, computing the far-field pattern for any given $\alpha\in\bbS$ requires multiplication by a single vector whose entries can be computed with an analytic formula.
 A drawback though of $T$-matrix methods is that numerically stable construction of the $O(k)$-dimensional $T$-matrix requires, as an input, the numerical solution of $O(k)$ scattering problems \cite{GaHa:09,GaHaHi:12}.
 Hence, when $k$ is large, $T$-matrix methods may be computationally prohibitive.